jeromeetienne/AR.js/README.md

 # AR.js v2.0.0 is out!🌍

-AR.js v2.0.0 introduce for the first time another type of Augmented Reality: **Location Based**.
+AR.js v2.0.0 introduces, for the first time, another type of Augmented Reality: **Location Based**.

-AR.js can now be used with its Marker Based feature, with Location Based or both combined.
+AR.js can now be used with its default Marker Based feature, with Location Based or both combined.

 See the project that has been integrated into AR.js: [GeoAR.js](https://github.com/nicolocarpignoli/GeoAR.js).

+You can find additional details below.

 # Try it on Mobile